 - Make sure you can see either the horse’s registered name or number.
 (If not, you’ll need to file for a duplicate.)

 - Mail what’s left of your old certificate to AQHA with a $15 replacement fee.
 It’s also a good idea to include a note telling AQHA what needs to be done with the certificate.

 - A current AQHA membership is not required to file a certificate replacement request.

 It’s that easy!
 Now, sometimes there’s no way around it.
-If your pooch swallowed all but the upper right-hand corner (we heartily request that you do not follow him around with a bucket afterwards…), you just cannot find that certificate or your brother-in-law came to visit and really needed kindling for the fireplace, then you need to file for a duplicate:
+For instance, if your dog swallowed all but the upper right-hand corner, if you just cannot find that certificate or if your brother-in-law came to visit and really needed kindling for the fireplace, then you need to file for a duplicate certificate.

-- Fill out an AQHA affidavit for duplicate certificate.
+- Fill out an AQHA duplicate certificate form.

 - Snap five photos of your horse.